 - 94% of corporate travel managers rely on a TMC or travel agency for reporting (ACTE).

-- Only 61% of corporate travel managers use traveler surveys as part of their travel management metrics collection and reporting.
-Surveys help gather data on traveler satisfaction and trip success (ACTE).
+- Only 61% of corporate travel managers use traveler surveys as part of their travel management metrics.
+These surveys can help gather data on traveler satisfaction and trip success (ACTE).

 Traveler satisfaction and concerns

 Traveler satisfaction is the key to a successful corporate travel program.
 Take a look at these surveys into the frustrations and desires of business travelers.
 And don’t forget to set up your own internal surveys for your road warriors.

 - 80% of frequent business travelers feel that they deserve to make time for fun activities during most of their business trips.
 And fortunately, 79% of them feel that their boss agrees (NationalCar).